PAPLUS®

 In order to straighten the silhouette of the side of the tumbler, we are particular about post-processing from the mold, and finally polish it to give it a matte texture.

-■ Commitment to packaging
+■Commitment to packaging

-■ Warm drinks are also OK
+■Hot drinks are also OK

-■ Materials that are in harmony with the earth
+■Materials that harmonize with the earth

 Note: Recycling is only available for businesses in Japan.

-Click here for the PAPLUS® recycling page
+Click here for PAPLUS's® recycling page

 https://paplus.jp/recycle/